didntchooseaname/loldrivers-database/src/content/filter-help.md

-# Filter Help Content

 ## Information Notice

-**Information Notice:** This implementation was inspired by the work from loldrivers.com for the HVCI check functionality, but their implementation wasn&apos;t accurate.
-Unlike the Trail of Bits script that compares against a local version of the driver blocklist, our HVCI check uses Microsoft&apos;s direct link to the vulnerable driver blocklist for more precise comparison and testing.
+**Information Notice:** This implementation was inspired by the work from loldrivers.com for the `HVCI` check functionality, but their implementation wasn&apos;t accurate.
+Unlike the Trail of Bits script that compares against a local version of the driver blocklist, our `HVCI` check uses Microsoft&apos;s direct link to the vulnerable driver blocklist for more precise comparison and testing.

 **Reference:** Trail of Bits script: https://raw.githubusercontent.com/trailofbits/HVCI-loldrivers-check/refs/heads/main/check_allowed_drivers.ps1